 Where Does Your Content Fit?

 Anyone can write a blog post or create a video that vaguely talks about what their prospects want.
-With a little research, you can hit “pain points”, wax lyrical about benefits or throw a BOGO offer out to your email list.
+With a little research, you can hit “pain points”, wax lyrical about benefits, or throw a special offer out to your email list.

-It’s another thing to create content that matches where your audience is in their awareness journey, then actively move them along that journey and towards a decision in your favor.
+It’s another thing to create content that matches the different stages of awareness and speaks directly to the prospects’ needs and problems at each stage, then actively move them towards a decision to buy your product.

-Most importantly, awareness-based content isn’t about “salesy” selling or gimmicky techniques.
-It’s about:
+Most importantly, awareness-based content isn’t about hard selling or gimmicky techniques.

 - Connecting with your audience at the right stage

 - Helping them understand what they need to know right there and then